diffTed/strapi/MEDUSA_INTEGRATION.md

 #### Behavior

-- **Not editable in Admin Panel**: Content managers cannot modify this field directly
+- **Read-only in Admin Panel**: Content managers can view but cannot edit this field
 - **API-only updates**: Can only be set/updated via API calls
 - **Unique constraint**: Each `medusa_id` can only be used once